Edward Lee Lamoureux, Ph.D.

 due: Hoffman & Ford, chapter 6 as Your thesis and claims analysis summary

-In Class: About the two projects: Any questions?
+About the two projects: Any questions?
 Midterm Examination (Hoffman & Ford chapters 1-5 plus lecture material)

 For class 15: Read but do not summarize notes on Burke